AmberWangXY/BQ-realEstate/README.md

 # Bill Qin Real Estate - Silicon Valley Expert

 A modern, high-tech minimalistic real estate website for Bill Qin, a Silicon Valley real estate expert with 20+ years of experience.
+The website can be prereviewed at https://billqin.com/

 ## 🎨 Design Philosophy